symeonp/forty-jekyll-theme/_posts/2020-12-08-phonebook-uaf-analysis.md

 This is the juicy part of this blog post!
 If you have been watching <a href="https://twitter.com/gamozolabs?lang=en">@gamozolabs</a>' streams you know that fuzzing is all about creating decent harnesses and exploring the right path codes!
 Where do we begin then?
 Well, for our good luck the previous link to <b>RasEnumEntriesA</b> documentation Microsoft provided us with a decent <a href="https://docs.microsoft.com/en-us/windows/win32/api/ras/nf-ras-rasenumentriesa">example</a> (MSDN and github can be your friends!).
-Reading the sample code, we need to call two times the <b>RasEnumEntries</b> function, one to get the required buffer size and another one which actually perfoms that real call with the right parameters.
+Reading the sample code, we need to call two times the <b>RasEnumEntries</b> function, one to get the required buffer size and another one which actually performs the real call with the right parameters.
 The sample is also missing a very important argument, the second parameter to the RasEnumEntries function is NULL, and thus "the entries are enumerated from all the remote access phone-book files in the AllUsers profile and the user's profile".
 Let's fix that:

 {% highlight C %}